 There are of course many beautiful cities to visit in England but one of our absolute favourites is York.
 It is a city we have visited many times and to help me prepare this article I consulted fellow travel blogger Sinead of Map Made Memories who actually lives in York.

 She has put together this detailed guide to visiting the city including sharing some insider tips to help you make the most of your visit.

 If you are planning a trip to the UK or if you live in the UK and want to explore more of the country why not join my UK Travel Planning Group on Facebook?
 You will find lots of tips, resources and ideas to help plan your trip whether it is for a day or a month!

 - Top 10 Things to do in York

 - ESSENTIAL INFORMATION TO PLAN YOUR VISIT TO YORK

 The city of York lies at the heart of England’s largest county, North Yorkshire.

 The historic city has a rich cultural heritage enabling you to visit Roman, Viking, Medieval, Georgian and Victorian sites all in one day.

-York is a vibrant city with regular festivals and events, world class restaurants and an estimated 365 pubs.
-It is an ideal destination as it is a small, compact city easily explored by foot.
+York is a vibrant city with regular festivals and events, world-class restaurants and an estimated 365 pubs.
+It is an ideal destination as it is a small, compact city easily explored on foot.

 Top 10 Things to do in York